 - Doorstopper: Jodorowsky's storyboards and design notes for the film were encompassed in a massive and colourful bible the size of a phone book.

 - Epic Movie: The film, if completed, would have been one of the largest examples of this in history; anywhere from 14 to 20 hours long, with an All-Star Cast that included Mick Jagger, Orson Welles, and Salvador Dali, art design by Moebius and H.R.
-Giger, a soundtrack by both Pink Floyd and Magma, visual effects that have yet to be equalled even today, and a budget well into the hundreds of millions of dollars (it already sounds massive in the 2020s, so one has to imagine that in The '70s).
+Giger, a soundtrack by both Pink Floyd and Magma, revolutionary visual effects, and a budget well into the hundreds of millions of dollars (it already sounds massive in the 2020s, so one has to imagine that in The '70s).
 The main reason it fell through is because it was simply too big and too weird for any studio to take a chance on.
 According to the documentary, as a result, we got Star Wars instead.

 - Loophole Abuse: Dali demanded an exorbitant salary for his role as the Emperor because he wanted to be the most handsomely paid actor in the world as an artistic gaff.
 Alejandro planned to get around this requirement by shooting only a few scenes with the eccentric artist only to replace him almost immediately with a primitive robotic duplicate with the in-universe excuse that the Emperor feared assassination and would thus go into hiding for most of the movie.